zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 If a security breech is suspected, the security administrator can invalidate all the tokens based on criteria as established by **rules**.
 Such criteria define the level of access control and can restrict access in advance.
 Rule based access restriction can be applied by either user ID or service scopes.

+:::note
-**Note:** _Rules_ are entries used to revoke the tokens either by users or by services.
+_Rules_ are entries used to revoke the tokens either by users or by services.
 Such rule entries for services appear in the following format:
 ```
 {
    "serviceId": "<serviceId>",